 Behind the Pen: Thirsty

-I wrote the poem, Thirsty, in November 1998 – my sophomore year in college.
+I wrote the poem, Thirsty, in November 1998 – my junior year in college.
 It was during one of the most creatively productive periods of my life.
 Again, it was a year after a major switch in social settings.
 Hence, the anguish of fragmented speech re-emerged during my many nights out with friends or new acquaintances when I failed to express a thought, desire, or a joke, simply because I didn’t know if I would have the physical ability to mouth the words.

 In the poem, I chose the visual of a tongue in a battle with a knife and all the twists and turns that occur in the mind when one wants to speak but is unable to do so.
 Such is the line, “The body can only perform what the soul chooses to explain / My mouth is not performing/ Incarcerated, it remains.”
 This was also during the time of the Chicago Bulls second 3-peat championship run and as a native Chicagoan, I was enthralled in every game.
 So I massaged in a bit of symbolism with not only the tongue’s battle but also with the strategy and deception that occurs at the height of sports to disguise/overcome one’s weaknesses.